Thursday, December 2, 2021

 Can’t come close to a Leprechaun.

-I waited and watched for a clue they were there,
+I waited and watched for a clue that St. Nick was there,

 Now when I look at Grandma’s silver,